Saudi Arabia and Iran weighing mediation offer

 The tensions are longstanding.
 Iranian officials have accused Saudi Arabia of masterminding deadly terrorist attacks in Tehran that involved mainly Iranian Kurds but for which the Islamic State group claimed responsibility.

 Iran supports Hamas and Hezbollah but is a predominately Shiite nation with no overt relations with the Sunnis of the IS group.
-Iran, meanwhile, has long accused the Sunni nation of Saudi Arabia and its ally, the United States, of sponsoring and even training armed Sunni opposition groups in Iran’s Kurdish region in the west and the Baluchi area in the east.
+Iran, meanwhile, has long accused the Sunni nation of Saudi Arabia and its ally, the US, of sponsoring and even training armed Sunni opposition groups in Iran’s Kurdish region in the west and the Baluchi area in the east.

 US President Donald Trump’s visit to Saudi Arabia in May inflamed tensions between Iran and Saudi Arabia particularly after Trump and King Salman of Saudi Arabia singled out Iran as a suspected sponsor of terrorists. sponsoring of terrorists.
 Saudi Arabia also led a coalition of countries that severed all ties with Qatar and accused it of sponsoring terrorism.